 Recently I wrote a post titled Self-Portraits on a Box in Grade 3.
-I can’t help but wonder after sharing my lessons and ideas with you if anyone actually uses them, how do they turn out, did the students like them, any interesting twists on the lessons, etc..
+I always wonder after sharing my lessons and ideas here on Art lessons For Kids if anyone actually uses them, how did the lesson turn out, did the students like it, any interesting twists on the lessons, etc..
 One thing is to read the post but does anyone actually do the lesson?

 My wondering ended last week when I received an email from one of my lovely readers called Enji with photos of the finished projects she did with her two kids Molly and Ethan.
 You cannot imagine my happiness because out of all the wonderful people who take their time to read my posts, I was actually connecting with one of them beyond the typical comment at the end of a post!!!

 I constantly remind my parents to appreciate their children’s art work, show it off and frame it, just like they would any other important artist they admire.
 My son’s art work greets everyone that comes to our home along the walls leading to the living room.
 To me, he is as important as Van Gogh or Picasso.
 Our kids are artists in their own right and if we don’t nurture this from the beginning, they wither away like a flower with no water.
 I wonder how much talent goes un-noticed at home and even in the classrooms?

 I wrote Enji asking if it was ok to publish the finished art work here on the blog and conduct a mini interview with these wonderful two little artists!
 Ethan, aged 4 and Molly, 9 gave the thumbs up are are so excited to share their art work here with you today.